Anjandas2005/Books/README.md

     The book presents theoretical concepts clearly with intuitive proofs, examples, and exercises — making it ideal for undergraduate and graduate students studying computation theory.

 ---
+### ⚙️ Algorithm
+📁 **Location:** `/Algorithm`

+- **Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein - Introduction to Algorithms (3rd Edition, 2009).pdf**
+  - **Authors:** Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein
+  - **Edition:** 3rd Edition (2009)
+  - **Publisher:** The MIT Press
+  - **ISBN:** 978-0-262-03384-8
+  - **Description:**
+    Known globally as *CLRS*, this is one of the most comprehensive textbooks on algorithms.
+It covers a wide range of algorithmic techniques and problem-solving strategies — from basic data structures to advanced topics like dynamic programming, graph algorithms, and NP-completeness.
+    Each chapter is self-contained, with detailed explanations, proofs, and pseudocode — making it an essential reference for computer science students, researchers, and professionals alike.

+---
 ## 🚀 How to Use

 1. **Browse** through the folders to find books on topics that interest you.